 - Cloud storage is flexible.
 It allows customized control for specific business and system requirements.
 Policy triggers and rules determine how the data can be manipulated, which results in the automation of many standard, time-consuming tasks, including migration, security, tiering and deletion.

 Cloud storage also optimizes your data and lays it out dynamically.
 This enables the data to be managed in a non-disruptive manner.
 With regular storage, administrators must select where each item is placed before they move it.
 The added automation adds up to less time spent managing the stored data.
+Better yet, all of your business documents can be in one place if you digitize your files using software similar to FilecenterDMS.
+The cloud allows you to have a controlled, organized and paperless business.

 - The scalability of cloud storage eliminates the need to expand physical storage media on the home server.
 This significantly reduces the need for several levels of backup and archiving.
 It also lessens the amount of time required by management to attend to those matters.
 The cloud automatically adds more space when it is required.
 The data is scaled based on pre-established rules regarding size instead of limits placed on storage availability by the in-house system.
 As your company expands, your cloud storage capacity will automatically grow with you.